-This 1846 painting shows Boulcott's stockade in the Hutt Valley.
-The farm buildings were rearranged and surrounded by the stockade after the attack in May 1846.
-The soldiers killed here are buried in the grave in the foreground.
+This 1846 painting shows Boulcott’s stockade in Hutt Valley.
+After the attack in May 1846, the farm buildings were rearranged and surrounded by the stockade.
+The soldiers killed here were buried in the grave in the foreground.

-Boulcott's Farm was the most advanced British post in the Hutt Valley, some 20 kms from Wellington.
+Some 20 km from Wellington, Boulcott's Farm was now the most advanced British post in Hutt Valley.
 It was defended by 50 men of the 58th Regiment under the command of Lieutenant Page.

 Alexander Turnbull Library